Juggling one ball is easy. The more you add, the more complicated it gets. Now substitute “ball” for “money goal,” and you’ll see what we mean.

 Translation: both can feel like they deserve to be your top priority.
 Which is why a lot of people end up throwing random amounts toward both goals.
 And don’t make progress on either.

-First things first.
-You have to pay the minimums on your debt each month.
-That’s a given.
-After that, if you haven’t saved anything yet, put every dollar you can into an emergency fund.
-Because if you get a bad financial surprise while you’re paying off debt, and you don’t have a safety net, you’ll probably have to rack up new debt to cover it.
-Like any on-again, off-again relationship, that’s a good way to get stuck in a bad cycle.
-Hit ‘pause’ once you’ve saved $1,000.
-That’s probably not the full three to six months’ worth of take-home pay experts recommend having in your emergency fund.
-But it’s usually enough to cover an insurance deductible or medical bill.
-Making it a good first goal.
+First things first: you have to pay the minimums on your debt each month.
+After that, if you haven’t started saving yet, put every dollar you can into an emergency fund.
+Otherwise, getting a bad financial surprise while you’re paying off debt may mean you have to rack up new debt to cover it.
+Eventually, you’ll want three to six months’ worth of take-home pay saved.
+But aim for a starter goal of saving one month’s worth.

-Depends on your debt.
-If your interest rate is in the double digits, experts usually recommend spending most or all of your ‘goals’ budget on paying off that debt.
-After you’re done, switch back to saving.
-Pro-tip: Look up balance-transfer deals to save money on interest.
-Some credit card companies offer low or no interest in exchange for opening a new account and moving your balance over.
+Pro tip: look up balance-transfer deals to save money on interest.
+Some credit card companies offer low or no interest if you move your balance to a new account.
 But read the fine print.
-There are usually strings attached.
-Like that new interest rate expiring at some point and you getting charged a LOT of interest on the leftover balance.
-So do the math and make sure the odds of paying off your debt by the deadline are in your favor.
+That new interest rate might expire at some point.
+Do the math to make sure the odds of paying off your debt by the deadline are in your favor.